Chicago mayor: Hopeful for deal in COVID teachers dispute

 CHICAGO (AP) — Chicago’s mayor again blamed the city’s powerful teachers union for a third day of cancelled classes in the nation’s third-largest school district Friday, but said she hopes to have a deal soon as negotiations over remote learning and other COVID-19 safety measures continue.

 Mayor Lori Lightfoot said she hopes “we are going to get a deal struck here in the next day or so” during an interview Friday on MSNBC.
-She didn’t provide more detail about the ongoing talks between the Chicago Teachers Union and the district.
+She didn’t provide details about the ongoing talks between the Chicago Teachers Union and the district.

-The union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday while both sides negotiate.
-The move just two days after students returned from winter break prompted district officials to cancel classes for students in the roughly 350,000-student district during negotiations, saying there’s no plan to return to districtwide remote instruction.
+The union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday while negotiations take place.
+The move just two days after students returned from winter break prompted district officials to cancel classes in the roughly 350,000-student district during negotiations, saying there was no plan to return to districtwide remote instruction.

+Linda Perales, a union organizer, said Friday that teachers’ demands haven’t changed and a resolution remains in Lightfoot’s hands.

+“We want to be in school,” she said.
+“The mayor can make that happen by stepping up, meeting our demands and ensuring safety.”

+CTU organizer, Tennille Evans, insisted during a Friday evening news conference that this characterization is wrong.

+It is “a work action, not a stoppage, not a strike, a work action.
+Our teachers are ready to work, they’ve been ready to work … under safe conditions,” Evans said.

-School districts nationwide have confronted the same pandemic issues, with most opting to stay open while ramping up virus testing, tweaking protocols and other adjustments in response to the shifting pandemic.
+School districts nationwide have confronted the same issues, with most opting to stay open while ramping up virus testing and tweaking protocols in response to the shifting pandemic.
 But a growing number of U.S. districts, including some large school systems, have gone back to remote learning as infections soar and sideline staff members.

 In a Thursday message to parents, Chicago leaders said classes would be canceled Friday but “in-person learning and activities may be available at a small number of schools” based on how many employees report to work.
 A small percentage of teachers, along with substitutes, have continued to go to schools during what the district has labeled an “illegal work stoppage.”